-(500 words maximum) i. the provision, improvement, replacement, operation or maintenance of infrastructure: This will provide measures to improve road safety and parking in the area.
-And/Or: ii. address the demands that development places on the Area Committee area: Describe the demands placed by development that this project is addressing: What evidence of these demands is there? (include any data evidence; local plans, surveys, Neighbourhood Development Plans) Increased development can result in increased traffic volumes and demand for parking which can cause problems with regard to safety and access. iii.
+(500 words maximum)

+i. the provision, improvement, replacement, operation or maintenance of infrastructure: This will provide measures to improve road safety and parking in the area.

+ii. address the demands that development places on the Area Committee area:

+- Describe the demands placed by development that this project is addressing: - What evidence of these demands is there? (include any data evidence; local plans, surveys, Neighbourhood Development Plans)

+Increased development can result in increased traffic volumes and demand for parking which can cause problems with regard to safety and access.

+iii.
 How will this project address the demands you've identified?
 What are the chief benefits that the project is designed to deliver?

 This will aim to address vehicles speeds and improve road safety and parking to benefit local residents.
-It should Belp to address the conflicts that are occurring between drivers travelling in opposing directions and the fear that Docal residents have over damage to vehicles and property.
-N 1 3 2d(ii): S106-funded projects
+It should help to address the conflicts that are occurring between drivers travelling in opposing directions and the fear that local residents have over damage to vehicles and property.

-Insert the S106 reference code(s); amount; purpose and ex piry date: (this will be used to check that your project meets the terms of the S106 Legal Agreement)

-Permission / Site / S106 Code Current Contribution Value Date to be Spent / Committed by Purpose of Contribution How does your proje ect meet the purpos e of the S106 fund(s) an d how does it address local needs and priorities?:
+Insert the S106 refer meets the terms of the date: (this will be used to check that your project Permission / Site / S106 Code Current Contribution Value Date to be Spent / Committed by Purpose of Contribution How does your proje ct meet the purpos e of the S106 fund(s) an d how does it address local needs and priorities?: